Intro

 Caddy

 Caddy is a great reverse-proxy written in Go that automatically obtains and renews the TLS certificates for your sites.
-It is recommended for its ease of use and variety of plugins.
+It is recommended for its ease of use and the community offers a variety of plugins.
 This became a crucial service when I wanted to use my purchased domain for reverse-proxying the services and obtain TLS certificate with DNS-ACME challenge via Hetzner API.
-This can be a blog topic of its own.
-Long story short, after setting this up, I could reach, for e.g., Nextcloud using cloud.vaibhavnath.in
+This can be a blogpost of its own.
+Long story short, after setting this up, I could reach, for e.g., Nextcloud using cloud.vaibhavnath.in.

 Outro